-Spokesperson of former President, John Agyekum Kufuor, Frank Agyekum has revealed that the former statesman is yet to be given a house after exiting office eight years ago.
+Frank Agyekum, spokesperson for the former president John Agyekum Kufuor, says the former statesman is yet to be given a house after exiting office eight years ago.

 These revelations were made after former President John Mahama put in a request to keep his Cantonments official residence as his retirement home.

-This has since generated a lot of controversy after the former Communications Minister, Edward Omane Boamah claimed in a statement Sunday that ex-President Mahama had been given the green light to occupy the residence under controversy.
+This has since generated a lot of controversy after the former communications minister, Edward Omane Boamah, claimed in a statement that ex-president Mahama had been given the green light to occupy the residence under controversy.

-As stipulated in the Chinery Hesse Committee, he said former presidents are entitled to a house and an office of their choice.
+As stipulated in the Chinery Hesse Committee, former presidents are entitled to a house and an office of their choice.

 “President Mahama rejected the apartment at Trasacco Valley located off the Accra-Tema Motorway offered by the Mills’ administration because he was not consulted”, he added.

 Mr. Agyekum maintained that the government disrespected Mr Kufuor by simply dropping off the keys to the house without even the courtesy of his input into the construction of the facility.